 Sales and Marketing

 for $14.2 billion.
-Merck will shed a line where it doesn't dominate and use the funds to support its oncology R&D. As part of the deal, the two companies also agreed to collaborate on Bayer's hypertension candidates; Merck will pay Bayer $1 billion to participate.
+Merck got to shed a line where it didn't dominate and use the funds to support its oncology R&D. As part of the deal, the two companies are collaborating on Bayer's hypertension candidates; Merck paid Bayer $1 billion to participate.
 Profits will be split 50/50.

 Mergers and Acquisitions

 Merck is increasing its M&A activities to further protect itself against competitive market challenges.
 Expansion measures taken in 2014 include the $3.9 billion acquisition of biopharmaceutical company Idenix, which develops treatments for viral diseases.
 It plans to combine the two companies' existing drugs to develop an improved therapy for hepatitis C. In early 2015, the company bought antibiotic maker